 The further you got from the quarry, the more sporadic the downed Moai became.
 There was a certain point where if you were good enough to get it this far, you were probably going to get it all the way to the coast.
 The most heart-breaking downed Moai were the ones the furthest along the trail.
 If I was going to drop one of these things, I’d rather do it right out of the gate, not after I’d already pulled it a mile.
 It must have been a real kick in the nuts to have your Moai slooooowly tip over with the coast in sight.

-We hiked back to the jeep and cruised into town to see maybe the oddest thing I had on my Easter Island wish list: I wanted to see the jail.
+We hiked back to the jeep and cruised into town to see maybe the oddest thing I had on my Easter Island wish list: I wanted to go to jail.
 “In jail on Easter Island” had become my running joke answer to “Where the hell is Sean?” in recent years, my vision of the most obscure place a person could possibly be.
 So I couldn’t exactly visit the island now and not pop in.

 This was considerably harder to find than I had expected, since there aren’t exactly “Jail!
 This Way-->” signs all over the island or anything.
 We found the right neighborhood but didn’t see anything that appeared very jaily.
 Down the street we found the police station, which seemed like it would probably be it.

 The police station was closed.
 It wasn’t a weekend or a holiday or anything, it was just… it’s Easter Island, what the hell do the police have to do?
 But someone came over and unlocked the door in response to our peeking in the windows, to ask us why the hell we were peeking in the windows.
 I somehow managed to communicate “I want to go to jail!” without giving them the wrong impression entirely, and the cop gave me long, detailed directions in Spanish, which I understood about 8% of.
-Goddamn you, DuoLingo.
+Goddamn you, Duolingo.

 We drove up the street in the direction the cop had been gesticulating as he babbled his not-English language at us.
 The only thing over there was something that looked like military housing, which made sense since before we found the police station we had nearly driven into an army base of some kind.
 Some locals walked through a turnstile into the fenced-in compound.